The Security Checklist

 - Set secure, httpOnly cookies.

-APIs for a particular user.
-Have an exponential backoff set or/and something like a captcha based challenge. - Check for randomness of reset password token in the emailed link or SMS
+- Check for randomness of reset password token in the emailed link or SMS

 - Set an expiration on the reset password token for a reasonable period.